-It’s quite often when we face problems of Random Service Crash in Windows VPS.
-You may come across the situations wherein;
+It's quite often when we face problems of Random Service Crash in Windows VPS.
+You may come across situations wherein;

-- Random service crash occurs and it reappears after some hours/days.
+- Random service crash occurs, and it reappears after some hours/days.

 - Your web pages with MySQL database backend throw database connectivity errors.